J-Spade/monstars/bang/README.md

 ## Building

 ### Windows
 The recommended build environment is Visual Studio 2022.
-Building the solution `bang.sln` will an installer EXE under the `_export/` directory of the repo.
+Building the solution `monstars.sln` will create an installer EXE within the `_export/bang` directory of the repo.

 The SSP DLL is packaged as a resource into the installer EXE.
 On its own, the DLL is not required unless installing the SSP manually- if needed, it can be found in the `_build/` directory of the repo.

-TLS/HTTPS is enabled for the SSP by default; to turn it off (for Django development or other testing), override the `BANG_TLS_ENABLED` compiler definition (by command line or by editing `provider/src/bang_http.cpp`).

 ### Linux
 Ensure the PAM development headers are installed in your build environment.